hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 ## 3. Static Queries -- No Moving Parts

-The JDBC spec defines queries are of a static nature.
+The JDBC specification defines queries of a static nature.
 That means, their structure is set when the SQL statement is defined.
-JDBC queries can be described as made up of two types of sections:
+Thus, JDBC queries can be described as made up of two types of sections:

 - SQL language parts
 - Parameter parts